nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 information.
 This table of gene names was downloaded from
 <https://www.genenames.org/download/custom/>.

-In this case, we use `fill = T` to fill missing fields wiht a NULL value.
+In this case, we use `fill = T` to fill missing fields with a NULL value.

 ``` r